percona/pmm-doc/docs/quickstart.md

 3. Enter the *access key ID* and the *secret access key* of your IAM user or leave these fields empty if an IAM role was created.

-4.Click *Discover* for PMM to retrieve the available Amazon RDS instances.
+4. Click *Discover* for PMM to retrieve the available Amazon RDS instances.

 5. For the instance that you would like to monitor, select *Start monitoring*.